top of page

 Here is an herb whose medicinal use has been documented since Ancient Greek times – now that’s staying power!
 It grows wild all over North America, Europe and Asia and is beneficial for so many situations.
 Here are some of its most vital uses:

-1. Anemia Nutritive – Nettle is both iron & calcium rich & strong in Vitamin C – and Vitamin C is needed to absorb iron –thank you Mother Nature for providing an all inclusive plant.
+1. Anemia Nutritive – Nettle is rich in iron & calcium & strong in Vitamin C – and Vitamin C is needed to absorb iron –thank you Mother Nature for providing an all inclusive plant.
 Drinking nettle teas and infusions can help increase iron levels without the digestive discomfort that can be experienced when supplementing with certain types of iron.
 A great option those following a vegan diet.
+Also very high in essential Vitamins A and K

 2. Anti – Allergy – Allergies are one of those not so pleasant parts of spring, but no need to suffer.
-Nettle teas and tonics act as natural antihistamines and can greatly reduce symptoms of itchy, watery eyes, runny nose, congestion and other allergic/ hayfever non-fun.
+Nettle teas and tonics act as natural antihistamines and can greatly reduce symptoms of itchy, watery eyes, runny nose, congestion, skin irritations and other allergic/ hayfever non-fun.

 4. Diuretic Urinary Tract Infections & BPH - studies show great success in using nettle root as a treatment for the early stages of Benign Prostatic Hyperplasia, resulting in reduced prostate size and a decrease in symptoms of both conditions, such as improved urine flow with decreased frequency & nocturia (waking to pee).
 It seems that this herb inhibits the same enzyme that causes BPH & male-pattern hair loss, so using Nettle preventatively could help you maintain your hairline – win win!